-The biggest sum for an individual would come from what is called a third-party personal injury claim.
+1. The biggest sum for an individual would come from what is called a third-party personal injury claim.

 An injured worker cannot sue his employer.
 He can only file a workers' compensation claim against his employer.
 However, there may be a "3rd" person who was negligent, causing your injury.
-Here are some examples: A medical malpractice claim against the treating physician, a personal injury claim against a noncoworker for an auto accident, equipment maintenance, delivery of materials, or premise liability.
+Here are some examples: A medical malpractice claim against the treating physician, a personal injury claim against a non-coworker for an auto accident, equipment maintenance, delivery of materials, or premise liability.
 Another type is products liability, which would be a claim against a manufacturer for defective equipment.
-If you believe there may be a possibility that the equipment that you were using (such as a portable patient lift or a defibrillator machine) was defective, it is important to preserve that evidence by taking pictures or, ideally, by keeping the equipment so it cannot be destroyed and having an expert look at it.
+If you believe there may be a possibility that the equipment that you were using (such as a forklift or a table saw) was defective, it is important to preserve that evidence by taking pictures or, ideally, by keeping the equipment so it cannot be destroyed and having an expert look at it.
 The reason these types of cases are "better" than a workers' compensation case is because you can get money for pain and suffering.
-As you recall, you can only get a portion of lost wages for up to 9 1/2 years plus medical benefits under workers' compensation.
-This is also not enough to cover student loans or other expenses incurred in obtaining your nursing license.
+As you recall, in workers' compensation, you can only get a portion of lost wages for up to 9 1/2 years plus medical benefits under workers' compensation.
+This is not enough if you have a significant life-changing injury where you may never be able to go back to your career.
 You may have permanent disabilities and, physically, cannot do various daily living activities that you used to do.
 These are not compensated under workers' compensation; however, in third party claims, you can get what is called pain and suffering and you would be able to be compensated for those types of losses.

 Workers' compensation has a lien on any personal injury claim that you pursue, so, if the workers compensation insurance company has paid any money to you or for medical treatment on your behalf, you will have to pay them back.
 If you chose not to pursue a third party claim, the workers' compensation insurance company may do it anyway in your place.
-For this reason, if you settle your third party case, it is very important that you get permission from the workers compensation insurance company to settle the third party case Usually, the workers compensation insurance company will agree to waive or reduce their lien if the employee settles the workers' compensation claim as well.
-If the employee settles a third party personal injury claim without the knowledge and consent of the employer or workers' compensation insurance carrier, he will forfeits her right to further workers' compensation benefits, including lost wages, loss of use, and medical benefits
+For this reason, if you settle your third party case, it is very important that you get permission from the workers compensation insurance company to settle the third party case

+Usually, the workers compensation insurance company will agree to waive or reduce their lien if the employee settles the workers' compensation claim as well.
+If the employee settles a third party personal injury claim without the knowledge and consent of the employer or workers' compensation insurance carrier, he will forfeits his right to further workers' compensation benefits, including lost wages, loss of use, and medical benefits